jameseidson/cnn/README.md

 # cnn
 cnn is a GPU-based, vectorized convolutional neural net library built completely from scratch in cuda c.
-It has zero dependencies (other than [cuda](https://developer.nvidia.com/cuda-zone), of course) and is designed to be easy to understand and reasonably fast.
+It has zero dependencies (other than [cuda](https://developer.nvidia.com/cuda-zone), of course) and is designed to be easy to understand.

 ## Usage
 ```